nyfelix/restest/readme.txt

-This is the root of ResTest
+This is the root of ResTest.